dev-dinakajoy/qa-learning-journey/README.md

 6. **Apply it to a project**
 7. **Review and improve**

-The goal is not simply to finish a roadmap.

-The goal is to become capable of **finding problems, communicating them clearly, and helping teams deliver better software.**
+The goal is not simply to finish a roadmap but to become capable of **finding problems, communicating them clearly, and helping teams deliver better software.**

 ---